 Many yurts are set up in the middle of nature, far from neighbors or anyone else.
 So why do aesthetics matter?

-The look and feel of your yurt are essential to the glamping experience, an experience that is meant to promote relaxation and joy.
+The look and feel of your yurt is essential to the glamping experience, an experience that is meant to promote relaxation and joy.
 This is important to consider whether you’re interested in a yurt for yourself or for a campground or Airbnb (and especially so for the latter, as potential visitors will base their decisions largely on photos of your yurts).

 Another thing to keep in mind is that most wood yurts are made with a wood lattice, which lines the inside of the exterior walls and sometimes even covers the windows.
 If the aesthetics of this diamond cross structure aren’t pleasing to you, or you want to have regular windows without having to pay more for the upgrade, a steel-framed yurt may be a better choice.